-With autism, the brain is wired differently, and therefore it is often programmed differently from a "neurotypical" brain.
-Some defining characteristics of autism include: difficulties in communication and social interaction; restricted and repetitive behavior; sensory processing issues; and difficulties with emotional and physiological regulation.
-Autism is a spectrum, the combination of defining traits manifests differently in each individual.
+With autism, the brain is wired differently and is often programmed differently from a "neurotypical" brain.
+Some defining characteristics of autism include: difficulties in communication and social interaction, restricted and repetitive behavior, sensory processing issues, and difficulties with emotional and physiological regulation.
+Autism is a spectrum and the combination of defining traits manifests differently in each individual.

 Because autism is not an illness, there is no need for a cure.
 However, support, accommodations, and methods to manage the challenges that can come with autism are essential.
 In his book, "Uniquely Human," Dr. Barry Prizant asserts, "For the vast majority of people on the spectrum, autism can be best understood as a disability of trust.
 Because of their neurological challenges, people with autism face tremendous obstacles of three kinds: trusting their body, trusting the world around them, and... trusting other people."
 Many of us with ASD live in a near-constant state of hypervigilance, meaning our brains are always on alert for danger.
 This often results in the fight-flight-flee-fawn response.